gogogarrett/nono/README.markdown

-Profanity Filter
+NoNo
 ================

-Profanity Filter is a black-list based validator.
-Given a list of fields to check against, Profanity Filter will ensure no content with any profanity is entered into the system.
+NoNo is a simple Profanity Filter is a black-list based validator.
+Given a list of fields to check against, NoNo will ensure no content with any profanity is entered into the system.

 ## Installation ##

 Latest stable release:

-    gem "profanity_filter"
+    gem "nono"

 ## Usage ##